Mihm Family: River Rulers

 —Jacques Cousteau

-Realizing that the marine construction business was on the assent in the 1960s, Walter also purchased a tug boat company in decline.
-Starting with three tugs he grew the business to 30 tugs along with 150 barges.
-Walter explained that the company worked on large-scale bridge, tunnel, and beach replenishment projects all along the East Coast.
+Realizing that the marine construction business was on the assent in the 1960s, Walter purchased a tug boat company in decline.
+Starting with three tugs he grew the business to 30 boats along with 150 barges.
+Walter’s company worked on large-scale bridge, tunnel, and beach replenishment projects all along the East Coast.
+He sold that business in 984.

 In 1972, together with partner American Standard, Walter purchased a 17-acre parcel of land off West Street and built the Channel Club Tower.
 Total construction cost reached $14 million.
 Prior to being the town’s first high-rise condominium (at 17 stories high with 222 units and apartments starting at $41,400), the land once held a massive 25-room summer home owned by officers of the Salvation Army.
 Walter also built the adjoining private street, Channel Drive.